lamhq/tech-notes/devops/linux/ssl.md

 ## Make Sure Your CSR, SSL Certificate and Private Key Match

-To check whether a certificate matches a private key, or a CSR matches a certificate, you’ll need to run following OpenSSL commands:
+To check whether a certificate matches a private key, or a CSR matches a certificate, you'll need to run following OpenSSL commands:

 ```sh
 openssl pkey -in PRIVATEKEY.key -pubout -outform pem | sha256sum